Weezevent/statuge-page/README.manual.md

 ## 2.2 Manual

-3. If Github Issue was opened manually, then just close it manually Optionally trigger `Uptiime CI` to update page quicker)
+3. If Github Issue was opened manually, then just close it manually

 # Notes